Tuymaada

 The International Olympiad "Tuymaada" is an annual competition for students under the age of 18, held in the Sakha Republic, Russia.
 The contestants compete individually, in four independent sections: computer science, mathematics, physics and chemistry.
 The participating teams (national and local teams) can have up to three students for one section (the total number of students that can participate for a team being twelve, plus two teachers: a leader and a deputy leader).
 The contest is held in July, for two days of competitions.
 The structure is being in conformity with the International Science Olympiads worldwide and all Russian National Science Olympiads.

 History of the Olympiad

 In 1993, the Ministry of Education decided to open a summer school where pupils who showed good results on various maths, physics and computing Olympiads were invited to.
 The leading teachers of the republic taught classes and there was a summer Olympiad held.
-In that historically important year the team of the Buryatia republic was invited.
-In 1994, already it was decided to hold the first international Olympiad of schoolchildren.
-The summer school for gifted children was later named the International Summer School "Tuymaada" and played a special role in bringing to life the presidential program "Gifted Children".
-The school gave a perfect opportunity for kids personal development.
-Holding an international Olympiad "Tuymaada" became the main tradition of the School.
+That year, the team of the Buryatia republic was also invited.
+In 1994, it was decided to hold the first international Olympiad of schoolchildren.
+The summer school for gifted children was later named the International Summer School "Tuymaada" as part of the presidential program "Gifted Children".
 Pavlova E.N., head of the department of the Ministry of Education, has been in charge of the Olympiad and a principal of the school for all these years.